magnumpv/subfinder/README.md

 - **altyazidb** (turkish, english)
 - **turkcealtyazi** (turkish, english)

 I don’t plan to add all subtitle sites, and I’m not sure what else to add.
-I may add popular sites, or you can add them yourself.
+I can add popular sites, or you can add the sites you want.

+> [!NOTE]
+> I was planning to add OpenSubtitles, but its daily limit, even when logged in, is absurdly low.

 # ⚙️Configuration